The Partnership Center Staff

-Shannon Royce brings a wealth of experience to her role as Director of the Center for Faith-based and Neighborhood Partnerships at the U.S. Department of Health and Human Services (HHS Center).
-The HHS Center was formed in 2001, under the George W. Bush administration, to ensure that faith partners and non-profits faced no barriers and were engaged as full partners in serving the poor and helping the vulnerable.
+Shannon Royce brings a wealth of experience to her role as Director of the Center for Faith and Opportunity Initiatives at the U.S. Department of Health and Human Services.
+The HHS Partnership Center was formed in 2001, under the George W. Bush administration, to ensure that faith partners and non-profits faced no barriers and were engaged as full partners in serving the poor and helping the vulnerable.
 This mission continues today.

 Shannon’s professional background includes both government and private sector experience.
 In government, she worked for over seven years on Capitol Hill, including serving as Counsel to Senator Chuck Grassley (now Chair of the Senate Finance Committee and the President pro tempore of the U.S. Senate).

 In the private sector, Shannon worked in several faith-based non-profits.
 Early on, she led the D.C. office of the Ethics & Religious Liberty Commission (ERLC), a group focused on issues such as sex trafficking, global hunger, and protecting religious liberty.
 Most recently, Shannon served as Chief of Staff and C.O.O. at the Family Research Council (FRC), managing day to day operations for a team of 80 in fulfilling the FRC mission of promoting “a culture in which all human life is valued, families flourish, and religious liberty thrives.”

 Shannon brings personal experiences that have shaped her perspective to the job as well.
 As a cancer survivor, Shannon knows what it is like to be a patient coping with an often confusing healthcare system.
 In addition, Shannon’s family has been challenged and strengthened through their experiences as a family with special needs.
 As a result of her experiences, Shannon has been an advocate in her community to ensure that families with special needs have the supports they need to thrive.